mathis-de-brouwer/pythoning-some-things/Readme.md

 - **Multi-source Support**: Stream from either webcam or video file
 - **Performance Metrics**: Real-time display of compression/encryption times, FPS, and more
 - **Frame Saving**: Option to save received frames or take snapshots
+- **Real-time Segmentation**: Perform real-time image segmentation on received frames using a Keras model.

 ## Usage